 The Colorado Chapter would like to remind all community members of the following safety protocols as we return to in-person events.

-NHF and national chapter face-to-face meetings and events (indoors and outdoors) will require that all attendees, including NHF staff and sponsors aged 12 and older, show proof of being fully vaccinated or a negative COVID-19 PCR test within 72 hours of attending the event.
-Additionally, for indoor events, all attendees must wear masks regardless of vaccination status.
-NHF strongly recommends that all attendees wear masks at outdoor events as well, but hosts should follow the strictest guidelines – either CDC, local, regional, or state guidelines.
+NHF and national chapter face-to-face meetings and events (indoors and outdoors) will require that all attendees, including NHF staff and sponsors age 5 and older, show proof of being fully vaccinated or a negative COVID-19 PCR test within 72 hours of attending the event.
+NHF strongly recommends that all attendees wear masks, regardless of vaccination status.
+NHF National Chapters, including Colorado, must follow local, state, or CDC masking guidelines, whichever is MORE strict.
+This means masking guidelines are subject to change per event, based on the event location and event structure.
+NHFCO will communicate any known guidelines in advance of events.

 If you have any of the following symptoms, please do NOT attend any scheduled in-person events with the Chapter: